GilNaldoza/SwineSense-node/README.md

-# LENS Reader Node
+# SwineSense Edge Node

-**LENS (Library Entry Management System) - Reader Node**
+**SwineSense (Pig Management System) - Edge Node**

-This is the client-side "Edge Node" application for the LENS ecosystem.
-It is an Electron-based desktop application designed to run on RFID reader stations (e.g., Raspberry Pi or Mini PCs) at library entrances.
+This is the client-side "Edge Node" application for the SwineSense ecosystem.
+It is an Electron-based desktop application designed to run on RFID reader stations (e.g., Windows tablets, Mini PCs) in barns and farrowing pens.

 The application operates on an **Offline-First** model.
-It uses a local SQLite database to allow instant scanning and logging of students/faculty even without an internet connection.
-It synchronizes data with the central LENS Server via gRPC when a connection is available.
+It uses a local SQLite database to allow instant scanning and logging of pigs and livestock even without an internet connection.
+It synchronizes data with the central SwineSense Server via gRPC when a connection is available.

 ## ✨ Features

 *   **RFID Scanning:** Supports USB HID RFID readers (keyboard emulation).
 *   **Offline Capability:** Fully functional without internet access.
-Stores user data and logs locally in SQLite.
+Stores pig data and scan logs locally in SQLite.
 *   **Real-time Synchronization:**
-    *   **Pull:** Downloads new user registrations from the central server.
+    *   **Pull:** Downloads new pig registrations from the central server.
-    *   **Push:** Uploads local entry logs and new/edited users to the central server.
+    *   **Push:** Uploads local offline scans and new/edited pigs to the central server.
     *   **Signal:** Listens for "Sync Now" commands from the admin server.
 *   **Location Awareness:** Configurable "Location" and "Node ID" via settings.
-All entries are tagged with the specific library location (e.g., "Main Library", "Graduate Library").
+All entries are tagged with the specific farm location (e.g., "Farrowing Pen", "Barn A").
 *   **User Interface:** Modern React-based UI (TailwindCSS) for displaying profiles and registration forms.
 *   **Admin Mode:** Includes a login screen for node authentication and admins to edit/register users directly on the device.
 *   **Smart Reset:** Auto-resets the view after scanning an existing user, but stalls for new users to allow registration.